0xc010d/iosbuilder-plugin/README.md

 $ mvn package
 ```

-Once it's built – you should see `iOSBuilder.hpi` file in `target` subfolder which should be used to install that plugin in Jenkins.
+Once it's built – you'll see `iOSBuilder.hpi` file in `target` subfolder which should be used to install that plugin in Jenkins.
 Simply go to `http://<jenkins_root_url>/pluginManager/advanced` (same as Manage Jenkins -> Manage Plugins -> Advanced), upload iOSBuilder.hpi file in "Upload plugin" section and restart Jenkins.

 Now go to your project, add `iOS builder` as a build step, configure it and run.
 Isn't it cool?